Places of worship in Burnley: Life Church

-Life Church is currently a non-denominational Church on Sycamore Avenue.
-The Church can trace its history back over 100 years to 1911, when it was just a collection of Pentecostal believers.
-In 1921 the believers were recognised as The Pentecostal Church and held congregation in rented buildings until the purchase of their first building on Thursby Road in 1949.
-The Church stayed at this location for 21 years until the congregation grew too large and were forced to purchase a larger venue.
-In 1970 the church purchased the former Colne Road Methodist Church and renamed themselves and the building to Queensgate Pentecostal Church.
-The congregation stayed at this location for 35 years until 2005 when they purchased Gannow Baths on Sycamore Avenue, a closed down, government owned public leisure centre and surrounding fields.
-The building on Colne Road was then sold and was made into a Mosque.
-The Church moved to this location in 2005 and renamed themselves to Life Church.
-The church received planning permission to build a purpose built, 500 seater auditorium on the adjoining fields to their current venue.
-Building work began in 2008 however once work began the two developers for the scheme were forced into bankruptcy, delaying the building of their new church.
+Life Church is a non-denominational Church on Sycamore Avenue.
+The Church can trace its history back to 1911.
+In 1921 the believers were recognised as "The Pentecostal Church" and held congregation in rented buildings, until the purchase of their first building on Thursby Road in 1949.
+They stayed at this location for 21 years until the congregation grew too large and were forced to purchase a larger venue.
+In 1970 the church purchased the former Colne Road Methodist Church and renamed themselves and the building to "Queensgate Pentecostal Church".
+The congregation stayed at this location until 2005, when they purchased Gannow Baths on Sycamore Avenue, a closed down, government owned public leisure centre and surrounding fields.
+Gannow Baths was renovated to serve as a temporary place of worship for the congregation whilst work began to build a purpose built, 500 seater auditorium on the adjoining fields of their current venue.
+The building on Colne Road was subsequently sold and converted into a Mosque.
+Construction of their purpose built church began in 2008 however soon after work began both construction developers were forced into bankruptcy, ultimately delaying the building of their new church.
 In 2014, the new building was completed and officially opened.